bankarian/jtest/README.md

 Given two strings s and t , return the minimum substring of s such that every character in t (including duplicates) is included in the substring.
 If there is no such substring, return the empty string "".

 A substring is a contiguous sequence of characters within the string.

+## P16
+Remove duplicate element in a sorted list.